What help can I get from College/Further Education?

 Transition Officers from FE will work with students, parents/carers, and schools to plan for college, and will work with students throughout their studies.
 They will:

-• Attend school annual reviews of your daughters Individual Development Plan (IDP) or Statement if they are considering applying to college
+- Attend school annual reviews of your daughters Individual Development Plan (IDP) if they are considering applying to college

-• Update your Individual Development Plan ready for her to start her course and reviewing the plan at least annually
+- Update the Individual Development Plan ready for her to start her course and review the plan at least annually

-• Work with your parents / carers, Careers Wales and other agencies to arrange appropriate plans, either a Learning and Skills plan (LSP) or an IDP.
+- Work with your daughter, parents / carers, Careers Wales and other agencies to arrange appropriate plans, such as the IDP.

 Here are some questions your daughter might want to ask your school or college: